YuriyLisovskiy/xalwart.orm/README.md

 | Master branch: | [![CI](https://github.com/YuriyLisovskiy/xalwart.orm/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/YuriyLisovskiy/xalwart.orm/actions/workflows/ci.yml?query=branch%3Amaster) |

 ## Requirements
-The following compilers are tested with the CI system, and are known to work on Alpine Linux and Ubuntu.
+The following compilers are tested with the CI system, and are known to work on:

+Alpine Linux and Ubuntu:
 * g++ 10 or later
 * clang++ 10 or later

+macOS:
+* clang++ 12 or later

 To build the library from source CMake 2.8.12 or later is required.